davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

         return np.inf
 ```

-This allows us to recover a plausible distribution consistent with the literature.
+This allows us to recover a plausible distribution consistent with the literature.<br><br>

 ### 3.3 Why Generalized Gamma?